Docs

 The 8 Profiles

-Trades and technical workers (9.1%) -- Overwhelmingly male (92%) with vocational qualifications (52% Certificate III-IV).
-Concentrated in trades occupations (41%) and full-time employment (71%).
-Spread across working ages.
+5. Trades and technical workers (10.9%) -- Overwhelmingly male (91%) with vocational qualifications (46% Certificate III-IV).
+A mix of active trades workers and those not currently employed.
+Concentrated in trade and construction.

 How To Use The Profile Composition Analysis